 Another new launch from Vitra was the ‘Dancing Wall’ which will be available in the latter half of 2019.
 The idea is that a mobile partition can be used to flexibly divide offices into zones while providing vertical work space.
 The metal frame can be equipped in various configurations such as a bookshelf, TV unit, plant wall or room divider with removable whiteboards and pinboards.
 With removable boards, you can take meeting notes to anywhere you need them.

 Casala previewed a unique product we’ve never seen before – a modular designed table system that allows you to mix and match your base, pillar height and table top size, with all parts being interchangeable with one another.
 This flexibility makes the Blender table the perfect solution to a space with changing requirements – that could mean a room is full of dining height tables one day, and soft seating and coffee height tables the next with a simple change of components.
-Watch a demo of the Blender table here.

 Sustainability was a big feature for many of the exhibitors this year.
 Most notably, the Smart Ocean chair by Humanscale which incorporates almost 2 pounds of recycled fishing net material.
 According to their research, fishing nets are the worst plastic pollutant in the sea.
 The nets collected up and transformed into nylon pellets and then used to manufacture Humanscale’s ergonomic Smart Ocean task chair.

 As we also saw at Stockholm this year, the upholstered tubes that were hanging from the Offecct stand are made using the cardboard tubes from the middle of the rolls of fabric they use.
 They’re also stuffed with fabric offcuts which improve their sound absorbing qualities while reducing the use of raw materials.